Spinach Nutrition (Spinach

 gentle shake a few times throughout the steaming

-process.
-The amount of spinach will reduce considerably
+The quantity will reduce considerably

 after it has been steamed.
 Drain the spinach off by